dxw/playbook/src/staff-handbook/policies/travel-and-accommodation-policy.md

 A business critical need is defined as:

-* Client meetings
+* client meetings
-* Meetings with your line manager (e.g. during probation, monthly check-ins, quarterly reviews, post parental / sick leave)
+* meetings with your line manager (e.g. during probation, monthly check-ins, quarterly reviews, post parental / sick leave)
-* Team meetups (e.g. design community, tech forum, away days, Board meetings)
+* team meetups (e.g. design community, tech forum, away days, Board meetings)
-* All-staff in-person events
+* all-staff in-person events
 * Conferences and training events

 At present, there is no obligation to attend in-person meetings.